-There are four main ways to puncture proof wheelchair tyres all of which give you that extra level of protection against those dreaded punctures!
+There are four main ways to puncture proof wheelchair tyres, all of which give you that extra level of protection against those dreaded punctures!
 Read below to find out more:

-1. Puncture Proof Tyres - Sounds really obvious but buying a new set of puncture proof tyres is the easiest way to stop punctures dead in their tracks.
+Sounds really obvious but buying a new set of puncture proof tyres is the easiest way to stop punctures dead in their tracks.
 A solid or infilled tyre removes the need to use inner tubes plus you never need to pump your tyres up again.
 Job done, problem solved?
 Well, there is one main down side being weight.
 But for many the extra weight is worth the peace of mind.
 Also solid tyres can be a little expensive if you don't need new tyres just yet, safe to say there are other less expensive options available.
 Plus when it comes to feel and handling, a solid tyre can be a compromise over a pneumatic tyre.
 Check out our range of puncture proof wheelchair tyres here.

 Similar to option one above but less expensive!
-Instead of replacing the whole tyre with a puncture proof one; you can simply replace the inner tube and the air!
+Instead of replacing the whole tyre with a puncture proof one; you can in some cases simply replace the inner tube and the air!
 Using a tyre insert is a great cost saving option to end punctures once and for all.
 They are a middle of the road cost option too with the added benefit of knowing when you're tyres wear out you need just change them (a big advantage over solid tyres).
 However, replacing the air with an insert will again compromise weight.
 Check out our range of wheelchair tyre inserts here.

-3. Sealants - Third on the list and the least expensive option is sealant.
-These work buy putting a tiny amount of puncture gel in each tyre.
-As the tyre rotates the sealant coats the inside of the tyre and if there are any tiny holes (up to a certain size) the fibres in the goo try to go through the hole and clog up together and coupled with the the gel they create an air tight seal without you even knowing they just fixed a puncture for you.
+Third on the list and the least expensive option is a compatible puncture sealant.
+These work by putting a small amount of puncture gel in each tube.
+As the tyre rotates the sealant coats the inside of the tube and if there are any tiny holes (up to a certain size) the fibres in the slime try to go through the hole and clog up together and coupled with the the gel they create an air tight seal without you even knowing they just fixed a puncture for you.
 Clever stuff really.
 Plus it only adds a small amount of weight and doesn't compromise the handling and feel of your tyres too much either.

 Yep, there is a difference between puncture proof and puncture resistant, one stops punctures the other reduces the chance of them.
-Brands such as Schwalbe offer their tyres with kevlar belts on the main body of the tyre, this is much tougher than just rubber making it harder for anything to penetrate while out and about.
+Brands such as Schwalbe offer their tyres with kevlar belts on the main body of the tyre, this is much tougher than just rubber making it harder for anything to penetrate your inner tube while out and about.
 This is a great option if you're needing to change your tyres and it's always spending that little bit more for added peace of mind.
 To check out our Schwalbe wheelchair tyres click here.